vtaquet/momice/momice_astro/README.md

 - the mean of the distribution
 - the standard deviation (for a gaussian distribution) or the range (for a uniform distribution)

+### The two chemical networks

+With this version of MOMICE are provided two chemical networks in the input directory:
+- `network1`, a simple chemical network without gas phase chemistry.
+It only contains gas-grain chemical processes and surface chemical reactions that form the major ice components (H$_2$O, CO, CO$_2$, H$_2$CO, CH$_3$OH, NH$_3$, CH$_4$).
+- `network2`, a more sophisticated chemical network based on the KIDA database for the gas phase network and an extensive surface network forming simple and more complex molecules.
+For a more complete description, please go to the end of the `re_network2.in` file.

 ***

 ## 3. Output analysis and Visualisation